 - Was the fraud dispute a 3D Secure-authorized transaction?

 - Has the transaction been refunded?

-Collaboration will involve the same process as it does today.
-It requires interaction between merchants, processors, and issuing banks but with VCR, it will help streamline the communication flow.
+Collaboration will involve the same process as it does today, but is specifically associated with non-fraud related dispute reason codes.
+It requires interaction between merchants, processors, and issuing banks, but does not require compelling evidence to remedy the case.

 Compelling evidence changes